jennifersoft/jennifer-view-adapter-eventlog/README.md

  3. Select the 'EVENT' type.
  4. Enter the 'eventlog' ID.
  5. Enter the adapter path directly or upload the file.
- 6. Enter the class 'event.LogAdapter'.
+ 6. Enter the class 'com.aries.eventlog.LogAdapter'.

 ## How to use Options